Sarah-Connie/hope-hunters-back-end/README.md

 ![/missing/search/:search example response](./assets/route_examples/search_all_response4.png)

-**URL Path:** /missing/users/search/:search where :search is a parameter to match a fuzzy search query string on the fields: fullName, areaSuspectedToBe, hairColour, eyeColour, complexion, distinctiveFeatures, age and currentAge \
+**URL Path:** /missing/users/search/:search where :search is a parameter to match a fuzzy search query string on the fields: fullName, areaSuspectedToBe, hairColour, eyeColour, complexion, distinctiveFeatures, age and currentAge (integer of 3 or less digits in length), postcode on the locationLastSeen field (integer 4 digits in length), and year on the dateLastSeen field (integer 4 digits in length) \
 **Description:** Allow an logged in, verified user to perform a fuzzy search for missingpersons document/s that they own \
 **HTTP Method:** GET \
 **Authentication Type:** JSON Web Token \